xlwings/xlwings-customfunctions-azurefunctions/README.md

     ```bash
     az functionapp config appsettings set --name xlwings-quickstart --resource-group xlwings-quickstart-rg --settings XLWINGS_LICENSE_KEY=<YOUR_LICENSE_KEY>
     ```

+    Alternatively, you could also set env vars in the Azure portal, under your Function App's Configuration: `+New application setting`.

 5. Set the following setting to enable the worker process to index the functions: